Confused about health insurance? You’ve come to the right spot.

 - WITH A TRAINED EXPERT.
 Hundreds of trained Montanans — including insurance agents, hospital and clinic workers, and others, are certified to help Montanans enroll in a health insurance plan.
 This assistance is free and you can still qualify for and receive a tax credit if you buy your insurance this way.
 We keep a list of all the people who can help you under Talk to a Human.

 - THROUGH AN INSURANCE AGENT.
-Your insurance agent may offer major medical health insurance plans outside of healthcare.gov that meet the federal insurance requirement.
+Your insurance agent may offer health insurance plans outside of healthcare.gov that do or don’t meet the federal insurance requirement.
 If you purchase a plan outside of healthcare.gov, you will not be eligible for tax credits or subsidies to offset your cost.
-You’ll want to make sure you are purchasing a major medical health insurance plan that meets the insurance requirement to avoid a tax penalty.
-Learn more about major medical plans here.
+A tax penalty may apply until January 2019 if you purchase a plan that does not meet federal insurance requirements.
+A tax penalty is no longer applicable beginning in January 2019.

 No matter where you buy it, all health insurance sold in Montana is private insurance offered by private insurance companies.